SFDO-Tooling/CumulusCI/docs/cheat_sheet.rst

 .. note::

-    This section relies on concepts introduced in :ref:`key concepts` section of the documentation.
+    This section relies on concepts introduced in the :ref:`key concepts` section of the documentation.

 .. note::